-- ✓ Enabling and encouraging distancing practices. - ✓ Limiting contact between employees as much as possible, especially between workers belonging to different work teams. - ✓ Avoiding the necessity for sharing any items. - ✓ Preventing an outbreak of Covid-19 should a person in the workplace contract the disease.
+- > Enabling and encouraging physical distancing and isolation practices. - Limiting contact between employees as much as possible, especially between workers belonging to different work teams. - Avoiding sharing any items. - > Preventing an outbreak of Covid-19 should a person in the workplace contract the disease.